 Due to the nature of this dataset, we do not observe typical statistical properties (there are no seasonal patterns, the data is not stationary, the fluctuations do not show evident patterns and features are not normally distributed).
 Table~\ref{tab:stats_bitcoin} depicts descriptive statistics for the retained features.

-Table \ref{tab:bitcoin} shows the errors obtained by each optimised network when forecasting 200 steps ahead, and the training and test times (in seconds).
-After performing hyper-parameter tuning, we found that the optimal batch size for RNN, GRU and LSTM was 4,096, 128 and 64, respectively, while the number of LSTCN iterations was set to eight.
+Table \ref{tab:bitcoin} shows the errors obtained by each optimized network when forecasting 200 steps ahead, and the training and test times (in seconds).
+After performing hyperparameter tuning, we found that the optimal batch size for RNN, GRU and LSTM was 4,096, 128 and 64, respectively, while the number of LSTCN iterations was set to eight.
 In this problem, the LSTCN model clearly outperformed the remaining algorithms selected for comparison.
 When it comes to the training time, LSTCN is 2.1E+1 times faster than RNN, 1.7E+3 times faster than GRU, and 2.2E+3 times faster than LSTM.
 Similarly to the other experiments, RNN was the second-fastest algorithm; however, it yields the highest forecasting errors.

 Figure \ref{fig:histogram_bitcoin} shows the distribution of weights in the first prior knowledge matrix and the matrix computed in the last learning process.
 This figure illustrates how the weights become more sparse as the network performs more iterations.
-This happens due to a heavy $\ell_2$ regularisation with $\lambda$=1.0E+3 being the best penalty value obtained with grid search.
+This happens due to a heavy $\ell_2$ regularization with $\lambda$=1.0E+3 being the best penalty value obtained with grid search.
 However, no shift in the distributions is observed.

 Figure \ref{fig:relevance_bitcoin} shows the feature influence scores obtained for the Bitcoin case study.
 Similarly to the previous scenario, these scores were computed after averaging the $W_1$ and $W_2$ matrices that result from adjusting the network to the last time patch.

 The relevance scores suggest that the sixth (income), the second (weight) and the third (count) features have the biggest influence in the forecasting.

-It is worth mentioning that feature influence scores might not be aligned to what domain experts would have expected if they were requested to determine the most influence matrix themselves.
-Instead, these scores provide insights into how the network forecasts the next sequence values.
+It is worth mentioning that feature influence scores might not be aligned to the expectations of domain experts.
+Instead, these scores provide insights into how the network forecasts the next sequence of values.